masa-finance/masa-oracle/docs/worker-node/discord-worker.md

 1 .
 Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2 .
 Log in with your Discord account credentials.
 3 .
 Click on the "New Application" button.
 Give your application a name and confirm the creation.
 4 .
-Navigate to the "Bot" tab on the left-hand side and click on "Add Bot".
+Navigate to the "Bot" tab on the left-hand side and click on "Reset Token".
 5 .
-Confirm the creation of the bot user.
-6 .
 Under the "TOKEN" section, click on "Copy" to get your bot token.

 ### Adding Discord Credentials